 Securing a Substitute

 Employees must secure their substitutes prior to their absences.
 This includes classroom teachers, recess monitors, office staff, and custodians.
 Administrators will identify an administrator-in-charge or teacher-in-charge in their absence.
-Substitutes must be on the approved list prior to making arrangements with them.
-The Education Director will assign a ranking to substitutes to indicate which substitutes should be contacted first.
+Substitutes must be on the approved list prior to making arrangements with them.t.
 If a substitute is called and works prior to being on the approved substitute list, they will not be paid.

 Emergency approval for a substitute to work may be made at the discretion of the Principal provided that contingencies for student safety are in place.
 A potential substitute who would like to be added to the approved list should contact apply@volcanoschool.net.
 At a minimum, an interview and background check will be required.